1957 Rugby League World Cup squads: Great Britain

 The team was managed by Bill Fallowfield and Hector Elsworth Rawson, but no coach was appointed.
-The tean was captained by Alan Prescott, with Phil Jackson as vice-captain.
+The team was captained by Alan Prescott, with Phil Jackson as vice-captain.

 The Rugby League News published details of the touring team including each player's occupation, age, height and weight.
 The same Sydney-based match-day program publication included team lists for the matches against France and New Zealand.

 English representative Phil Jackson was born in Canada.
 Boston, Harris, Jones, Moses and Price were representatives from Wales, and Tom McKinney from Northern Ireland.

 Prior to the commencement of the tournament, Great Britain played a match against Western Australia in Perth.

 The following player was selected in the squad but did not play in the tournament.

 New Zealand

 The team was coached by Bill Telford (Auckland), with Keith Blow (Canterbury) as manager.

 The Rugby League News published details of the touring team including each player's occupation, age, height and weight.
 The same publication included team lists for the match against Great Britain.

 The following selected players did not play in the tournament.